OfficeDev/hands-on-labs/O3659/O3659-1 WebSDK/Skype_for_Business_Web_SDK.md

     }

     ```
-    The **startConversation(sip)** method will create a conversation object with the sip value of the contact provided.
+    The **startConversation(sip)** method will create a conversation object with the SIP value of the contact provided.
 This method will also start the audio service and start listening for audio service related events such as connected and disconnected.
     The **startAudiotChat(sip)** and **startVideoChat(sip)** methods start a conversation with the selected user and start the audio and video services respectively.
     The **GetContactFromName(contactSIP)** method retrieves a person object from the SDK which is needed to create a conversation.